 Are you in the process of planning your second wedding?
 Today, it’s not uncommon for either the bride or groom to have been married once before.
-Just because it’s the second time walking down the aisle, doesn’t mean it’s any less special.
-Deciding how to approach a second wedding can be tricky, for various reasons.
+Just because it’s the second time walking down the aisle doesn’t mean it’s any less special.
+Nevertheless, deciding how to approach a second wedding can be tricky for various reasons.
 If you aren’t quite sure how to proceed, don’t get discouraged!
-Obviously, you’ve got questions and you need answers.
-Keep the following in mind when planning for your special day and addressing potential issues.
+Keep the following in mind when planning for your special day to avoid any potential issues.

 You’ll Likely Need to Finance the Wedding Yourself